keboola/connection-docs/management/project/users/index.md

 ## User Roles

-There are four user roles available:
+There are following user roles available:

 - **Share** -- the user has full administrative access to the project, including sharing data in the [Data Catalog](/catalog/).
     _Note: The Share role can only be granted by an [organization member](/management/organization/)._